mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Welcome to the back pages!
 For those of you who think this is a weird place to place an editorial - think about it!
 The editorial is the last thing written and probably the most boring part...
 I think I've got it right.
 Actually GK {that's the house name} doesn't have a proper editorial - this is the letter page.
-Obvi- ously because this is the first issue there are no letters to print but I can hope that you'll fill this page (and possibly others as well) in Issue 2.
+Obvi-ously because this is the first issue there are no letters to print but I can hope that you'll fill this page (and possibly others as well) in Issue 2.

 I thought I'd fill in a little of the background to GK.
 If you get bored just turn back and read that article you said you'd read later..
 I started with Traveller about 11 or 12 years ago when I bought an original set of 3 books.
 From that point on I was hooked.
 Then about 5 years ago I moved to London and no longer had any players.
 That combined with my job's wierd hours meant I ended up giving up Traveller.
-Then Mega- Traveller came out, I got hold of my first copy of the Digest (issue 9) and I was hooked again.
+Then Mega-Traveller came out, I got hold of my first copy of the Digest (issue 9) and I was hooked again.
 Last ,:ear i decided to put out a Traveller fanzine probably based in the unaligned worlds to the Rimward of the So - ward Marches.
 Then I read Duncan's advert for people in Britain to join HIWG.
 That was in December of last year.
 Before I knew what was going on I'd been passed Dagudashaag to develop.
-Duncan had put to- gether some fascinating data and I wanted to take all the parts and expand upon them.
+Duncan had put to-gether some fascinating data and I wanted to take all the parts and expand upon them.
 That was a couple of months ago.
 GK is the end product.
-A Fanzine which will issue by issue combine together to form an in- depth Encyclopaedia Dagudashaag!
+A Fanzine which will issue by issue combine together to form an in-depth Encyclopaedia Dagudashaag!

 Each issue will concentrate on a specific subsector and will detail the worlds and personalities of that subsector, each article and adventure will be set or relate there.
 In short each issue is an invaluable aid to adventuring within the Dagudashaag sector and believe me when I say - You've seen nothing yet!

 THE TEAM

 Unlike most fanzines GK is very much a team effort.
 Each member of that team is as valuable as any other.
 There are few articles in this issue that has not been improved as a result of another member's